-It’s one of those things you intuitively know – yoga is good for your mind and spirit as well as your body.
+It’s one of those things that seems intuitive – yoga is good for the mind and spirit as well as the body.
 New research by James Beauchemin, an assistant professor in Boise State’s School of Social Work, has shown that’s also true for men serving time.

 His study of inmates at the Idaho State Correctional Institution south of Boise found that the 44 men who participated in yoga classes as part of an eight-week pilot study reported improvements in three areas: stress, perception of wellness and emotional regulation.